What Is Big Data? A Layperson's Guide

 Volume refers to the amount of data.
 Big data deals with high volumes of data.

 Velocity refers to the rate at which the data is received.
-Big data streams at a high velocity, often streaming directly into memory instead of being stored on a disk.
+Big data streams at a high velocity, often streaming directly into memory as opposed to being stored on a disk.

 Variety refers to the wide range of data formats.
-Big data may be structured, semi-structured, or unstructured and can present as numbers, text, images, audio, and more.
+Big data may be structured, semi-structured, or unstructured and can be presented as numbers, text, images, audio, and more.

-Companies that process big data may focus on other Vs as well, such as value, veracity, and variability.

-Emerging information technology has allowed data to be collected, stored, and analysed at unprecedented scales.
-The internet continues to be adopted by new users in the UK and across the globe, and developing technologies have allowed internet integration into many different products, creating numerous new sources of data.
+Emerging information technology has allowed data to be collected, stored, and analyzed at unprecedented scales.
+The internet continues to be adopted by new users in Canada and across the globe, and developing technologies have allowed internet integration into many different products, creating numerous new sources of data.
 The millions of people watching Netflix, using Google, or buying products online daily contribute to the increasing volume and sophistication of big data.

 Smart (Internet of Things) devices: A connection to the internet enables companies to collect data through devices like smart home systems, robotic vacuum cleaners, smart TVs, mobile devices, and wearable fitness trackers that log files.